xisentian/draft-mls-combiner/draft-mls-combiner.md

 --- abstract
-This document describes a protocol for combining a standard MLS session with a post-quantum MLS session to achieve flexible and efficient hybrid post-quantum security.
-Specifically, we describe how to use the exporter secret of a PQ MLS session, i.e. an MLS session using a PQ ciphersuits to seed PQ guarantees into an MLS session using traditional ciphersuites.
+This document describes a protocol for combining a traditional MLS session with a post-quantum (PQ) MLS session to achieve flexible and efficient hybrid post-quantum security.
+Specifically, we describe how to use the exporter secret of a PQ MLS session, i.e. an MLS session using a PQ ciphersuite, to seed PQ guarantees into an MLS session using a traditional ciphersuite.
 By supporting on-demand traditional-only key updates (a.k.a.
-PARTIAL updates) or hybrid-PQC key updates (a.k.a.
-FULL updates), we can reduce the bandwidth and computational overhead associated with meeting the frequent  key rotations while still providing PQ security.
+PARTIAL updates) or hybrid-PQ key updates (a.k.a.
+FULL updates), we can reduce the bandwidth and computational overhead associated with meeting the requirement of frequent key rotations while still providing PQ security.
 <!--[**TODO**: *Consider adding a statement to say how this combiner generalizes combining of two (or more?) arbitrary MLS sessions*]: Ans: Write out the doc first as PQ combiner and then we can talk about abstracting this as a general combiner-->
 --- middle

 # Introduction

 A fully capable quantum adversary has the ability to break fundamental underlying cryptographic assumptions of traditional Key Encapsulation Mechanisms (KEMs) and Digital Signature Algorithms (DSAs).
-This has led to the development of post quantum (PQ) cryptographically secure KEMs and DSAs by the cryptographic research community which have been formally adopted by the National Institute of Standards and Technology (NIST), including the Module Lattice KEM (ML-KEM) and Module Lattice DSA (ML-DSA) algorithms.
-While these provide PQ security, ML-KEM and ML-DSA have significantly worse overhead in terms of public key size, signature sizes, ciphertext size, and CPU time than their traditional counterparts.
+This has led to the development of post-quantum (PQ) cryptographically secure KEMs and DSAs by the cryptographic research community which have been formally adopted by the National Institute of Standards and Technology (NIST), including the Module Lattice KEM (ML-KEM) and Module Lattice DSA (ML-DSA) algorithms.
+While these provide PQ security, ML-KEM and ML-DSA have significantly worse overhead in terms of public key size, signature size, ciphertext size, and CPU time than their traditional counterparts.
 Moreover, research arms on side-channel attacks, etc., have motivated uses of hybrid-PQ combiners that draw security from both the underlying PQ and underlying traditional components.
-A variety of hybrid security treatments have arisen across IETF working groups to bridge the gap between performance and security to encourage the adoption of PQ security in existing protocols, including MLS protocol [RFC9420].
+A variety of hybrid security treatments have arisen across IETF working groups to bridge the gap between performance and security to encourage the adoption of PQ security in existing protocols, including the MLS protocol [RFC9420].

 Within the MLS working group, there are several topic areas that make use of post-quantum security extensions:
 [Copied from draft-mahy-mls-xwing]